ART of New Realities blog entry 15th November 2013

 ART of The Past, blog entry 1st March 2013

-I came across a peom I began writing in 1983, it was about my first encounter with a tower block in South Acton, called Barrie House.
-The block was still being built when I saw it, in fat I didn't know what it was when I first set eyes on it.
-Little did I know that some 15 years later I would come to live in there.
+I came across a poem I began writing in 1983, it was about my first encounter with a tower block in South Acton, called Barrie House.
+The block was still being built when I saw it, in fact I didn't know what it was when I first set eyes on it.
+Little did I know that some 15 years later it would live in there, after first leaving home.

 My sister Rosabella had taken me to visit a friend who lived in Charles Hocking House.
 Rosabella had told me of some 'great fun' that was going on where her 'friend over the bridge lived'.
 The video that's been shown further down in this blog, which is called 'Adventure Playground' shows Barrie House under construction, so I'm fairly certain that the 'great fun' was in the adventure playground.
 I don't recall making a mark on the walls shown in the video, but it certainly looks like the kids had lots of creative fun painting on them.

 Over the years I've written a few about life in Acton.
-In 1986 I'd forwarded on eof my poems to the local councillor for Heathfield ward, who suggested I popped into the Oak Tree Community Centre and I did.
+In 1986 I'd forwarded one of my poems to the local councillor for Heathfield ward, who suggested I popped into the Oak Tree Community Centre and I did.
 This is where I met Martin Frost who was the manager of the centre.
-It might have been like a magical 'hand' had just walked through the door for Marti, asn had been hoping to get a Summer project set up for the kids on the estate.
-The small oak tree image after the poem leads to a page in this site about that mural project.
+It might have been like a magical 'hand' had just walked through the door for Martin, and had been hoping to get a Summer project set up for the kids on the estate.
+The small oak tree image, after the poem, leads to a page in this site about that mural project.
 It's great to see that over time that art has been a significant factor within the Acton community.

 The last few lines of the poem were written 14 years after moving away from South Acton, it was a peculiar reflection on what was necessary to solve the post-1940's housing crisis.
-Here's the poem, with images of Barrie House pasted in from 1968, plus when I lived there in the 1980's:
+Here's the poem, with images of Barrie House pasted in from 1968, plus when I lived there in the 1980's (on the 18th floor!):

 click for Oak Tree Murals, South Acton 1986